K1NJS/K1NJS.github.io/AI-Bill-Reminders/support.md

 ---
-title: Support - AI Bill Reminders
+title: Support - Ai Bill Reminder
 layout: default
 ---

 # Support

 ## Contact Us
-If you need help or have any questions about AI Bill Reminders, feel free to reach out to us.
+If you need help or have any questions about Ai Bill Reminder, feel free to reach out to us.
 We're here to assist you.

 **Email:** [support@k1njs.com](mailto:support@k1njs.com)